jmcparland/linux-pam-failed-auth-photo-mail/README.md

 # To Recover
 We constructed `/usr/local/bin/recover-pw-fail.sh` to restore some of the above back to our default settings.
 Owership is root:root and permissions are set to 750 requiring root access (su/sudo) to execute.

+# Inspired?
+This is an abstract howto at best, but hopefully sufficient to inspire your own PAM-based handling of failed authentication.